Profile information Member settings

 Running a software business using a SaaS model has many benefits for providers and customers.
 These include:

 • flexibility for users - users of SaaS systems can access their systems and information from anywhere that they have internet access.
-They may also be able to change between various subscription models that their supplier provides (eg by purchasing a plan that allows them to store or process more data) as their personal or business needs grow or change
+They may also be able to change between various subscription plans that their supplier provides (eg by purchasing a plan that allows them to store or process more data) as their personal or business needs grow or change

 • cost savings - customers often avoid the large upfront costs required to purchase and download a traditional software product.
 Instead, they can pay a regular subscription fee for SaaS or just pay to use the service when they require it.
-Offering services in this way can also help SaaS providers to draw business from their non-SaaS competitors
+Offering services in this way can also help SaaS providers draw business from their non-SaaS competitors

 How do I sell or purchase a SaaS product?

 SaaS products can also be provided with a licence granting the customer the right to use the software provided by the service in a certain way.
 As selling SaaS products also involves service provision, a Services agreement or a similar contract will also be in place to set out the terms for the provision of services more widely.
 Often, a services agreement will incorporate IP licensing considerations.
-For example, it may licence the customer to use the supplier’s software (IP), without a separate licence agreement needing to be created.
+For example, it may licence the customer to use the supplier’s software (IP) without a separate licence agreement needing to be created.

 Liability and indemnities